JGSuw/rospy_crazyflie/README.md

 This allows users familiar with ROS to quickly integrate their crazyflies with part of a larger robotic system, while also providing an appropriate starting point for beginners.

-This project uses a client server architecture.
-In this model, the user's program (a ROS node) interacts with a client API that handles communication with the back-end server.
-The server (a separate ROS node) maintains a radio connection to each Crazyflie in the environment, and implements the control and data logging functions using crazyflie-lib-python.

 # Dependencies
 To use this project, you will need
 - Ubuntu (tested on 16.04)